Earlier this year we wrote about our experiences regarding cancer care in the UK NHS for an older relative.

 For those of us with the benefit of a first world education the investigation of this pain would have been simple and would have required initially 2 different types of scan of 3 different areas of the body in order to determine any possible cause and determine treatment.

-However UK healthcare is no longer world-class it is “world-class” a throw away expression beloved of NHS managers and politicians to try and convince the public that crap care is something else other than crap.
+world-class” a throw away expression beloved of NHS managers and politicians to try and convince the public that crap care is something else other than crap.
 In this instance a world-class healthcare system would have done 3 scans in a morning seen the consultant with the results and sorted out a treatment plan based on the results.
 Simple.

-Now the NHS does not do simple but it does do bureaucratic, institutionalized incompetence par excellence so how many scans do you think our relative had and how long did it take to get them?
+par excellence so how many scans do you think our relative had and how long did it take to get them?
 Have a guess.

 Well in the end it was a total of 6 scans instead of 3 in a morning spread over 6 weeks.
 Of the 6 only 3 were actually needed the other three were “mistakes”.